AtlasOfLivingAustralia/ala-api-portal/slate/source/localizable/index.html.md

 Parameter | Mandatory | Default | Description
 --------- | --------- | ------- | -----------
 max	| N | | Max resunts to return
+-->
 ## 11. Galah

-ALA services required for Galah can be accessed via Common APIs, a curated list  APIs commonly used by the ALA, partners, and public users, an API key (which can be requested from ALA Support) is required for access.
+ALA services required for Galah can be accessed via Common APIs, a curated list of APIs commonly used by the ALA, partners, and public users, an API key (which can be requested from ALA Support) is required for access.
 Please note that this API key is not used for authentication but rather for usage tracking, monitoring, and rate limiting due to the expected high frequency of usage on these endpoints.
 The postman *'Run in Postman'* link below demonstrates the usage of these APIs with API key.
 Further usage documentation on these APIs can be found in the corresponding application sections (e.g. Alerts, Logger etc) under [Products](#products).

   [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/23926959-f59627be-b952-4939-bdd9-3b16236c143c?action=collection%2Ffork&collection-url=entityId%3D23926959-f59627be-b952-4939-bdd9-3b16236c143c%26entityType%3Dcollection%26workspaceId%3De9363855-ef16-46ba-bf16-cee7f7f2f8e9)